leon340/song-mood/README.md

 **Equation Outputs:** Scale of how happy or sad the song is

-Reliance on lyrics still to be investigated
+Reliance on lyrics still to be investigated.

 # Resources
 Inspiration: https://kvsingh.github.io/lyrics-sentiment-analysis.html